tjguk/wmi/wmi/trunk/docs/tutorial.rst

 Speeding things up
 ******************

-Thanks to a useful collaboration last summer with Paul Tiemann, the module was able to speed things up considerably if needed with a combination of caching and lightweight calls where needed.
+Thanks to a useful collaboration one summer with Paul Tiemann, the module was able to speed things up considerably if needed with a combination of caching and lightweight calls where needed.
 Not all of that is covered here, but the most straightforward improvements combine removing runtime introspection and caching so that wrappers are generated only on demand and can be pre-cached.